-In this tutorial, we will look in details at IBM Rational Quality Manager (RQM) integration with Rational Functional Tester (RFT).
+In this tutorial, we will look in detail at IBM Rational Quality Manager (RQM) integration with Rational Functional Tester (RFT).

-It offers manual execution of the test cases by default out of the box with defect tracking well integrated as a part of IBM Rational Collaborative Life Cycle Management platform (CLM).
-It also enables you to integrate and run automated tests created with other testing tools like IBM Rational Functional Tester, Selenium, HP QTP etc.
+It also offers manual execution of test cases by default out of the box, with defect tracking well integrated as part of IBM’s Rational Collaborative Life Cycle Management platform (CLM).

 What You Will Learn:

-IBM Rational Functional Tester is the automated functional and regression testing tool which provides automated and data-driven testing capabilities for GUI and Web-based applications.
+IBM Rational Functional Tester is an automated functional and regression testing tool that provides automated and data-driven testing capabilities for GUI and Web-based applications.
 It supports applications based on Java, Dot NET, SAP, and Siebel.

 On the windows platform, RFT provides complete recording, playback, and execution capabilities.
 The resulting script is in JAVA for JAVA users/testers OR Visual Basic Dot Net if the testers use Visual Studio Dot NET.

-RFT comes built in with Eclipse where the testers can record, playback and execute scripts created in JAVA.
+RFT comes built in with an Eclipse where testers can record, playback and execute scripts created by JAVA.

 This article will focus on using IBM RQM and integration with IBM RFT for Java based applications.